Professional Services

 I approach psychotherapy from a holistic perspective by using techniques that enhance physical and emotional health as well as psychological and spiritual integrity.
 I work in an active, collaborative manner in which you take the leading role in setting the agenda.
 Based on our collaboration, I will help you develop the best approach to address your needs and goals.
 In order to make changes, you will have to work both during our sessions and in your everyday life.
 As the adage goes, "Without a dream, there is no need to work.
 Without work, there is no need to dream."

-I use short-term, goal-oriented strategies as well as longer term, insight oriented approaches.
-I have education, training, and supervised experience in several forms of psychotherapy.
-I have taught various forms of counseling and psychotherapy for many years.
-I prefer a cognitive-behavioral approach in which clients learn how to examine their thoughts, emotions, and behavioral patterns, and together we explore how these patterns interact with each other.
+My approach to counseling is, in part, determined by your preferences.
+I use short-term, goal-oriented strategies as well as long-term, insight-oriented forms of counseling.
+With some people, I prefer experiential and interpersonal methods.
+With others, I prefer a more integrative cognitive-behavioral approach in which clients learn how to examine their thoughts, emotions, and behavioral patterns, and together we explore how these patterns interact with each other.
+At all times, I strive for an active, collaborative, and interactional approach focused on the best interests of my client.
 Through this process, you will learn to identify the changes that are needed to improve the quality of your life.
 After all, how you are living today is how you are living your life.